 Read more in my Starlight photography Photo Tips article

 In the static world of a photograph, it’s up to the photographer to to create a sense of motion.
 Sometimes we achieve this with lines that lead the eyes through the scene, but even more powerful is an image that uses motion to tap its viewers imagination.
-Your handling of the motion in your scene is a creative choice that’s enabled by your technical skill.
+Whether it’s freezing an instant, or connecting a series of instants in a single frame, the way you handle motion in your scene is a creative choice that’s enabled by your creative vision and technical skill.

 Click an image for a closer look, and a slide show.
 Refresh the screen to reorder the display.